 This is a Phase 2b/3 randomized, multi-site, two-arm, double-blinded, double-dummy study of the safety and efficacy of CAB LA vs. TDF/FTC for MSM and TGW.
 Eligible participants will be randomized 1:1 to receive either oral CAB/CAB LA or matching placebo or daily oral TDF/FTC or matching placebo, and move through 3 steps.
 Participants will be assigned either active cabotegravir or active TDF/FTC - no participant will receive placebo only.
-In Step 1, study participants will receive oral tablets for 5 weeks, followed by entering Step 2 and undergoing a single injection at two time points 4 weeks apart and every 8 weeks thereafter and daily oral tablets until the required number of incident HIV endpoints is accrued (172), estimated to be when the final participant reaches 60 weeks on Step 2 (week 65 for the final participant).
+In Step 1, study participants will receive oral tablets for 5 weeks, followed by entering Step 2 and undergoing a single injection at two time points 4 weeks apart and every 8 weeks thereafter and daily oral tablets for a total of 3 years.
 In Step 3, all participants will receive open-label daily oral TDF/FTC for up to 48 weeks.
-Participants will therefore be followed between 113 weeks to 233 weeks (between 65 and 185 weeks on blinded study medication and up to 48 weeks on open-label daily oral TDF/FTC).
+Participants will therefore be followed for 3 years on blinded study product and 48 weeks on open-label daily oral TDF/FTC.
 All participants will transition to local HIV prevention services after their completion of Step 3.